Our Employment Law solicitors answer employers’ questions on employer maternity law and employment rights.

 Employees can be made redundant when on maternity leave, but there are strict rules that employers must follow.
 Someone cannot be made redundant because they are on maternity leave – this would count as automatic unfair dismissal and maternity discrimination.

-If there is a genuine reason to make an employee’s role redundant, and that employee is on maternity leave, the employer must consult with them and offer then suitable alternative work if they have it.
+If there is a genuine reason to make an employee’s role redundant, and that employee is on maternity leave, the employer must consult with them and offer suitable alternative work if they have it.
 They should give an employee on maternity leave this as a priority over other employees.

 From 6 April 2024, the period where an employer must offer suitable alternative work is extended from the date the employee informs them of their pregnancy to 18 months after the child is born, or the expected due date.